 Seriously, this story could have 400 more chapters and I WOULD BE SO HAPPY.
 Honestly I thought all these 3oo chapters were just to set up the setting for further stories.
-I really wanted to see our MC fix N's world!!!
+I really wanted to see our MC fix other worlds!!!
 AHhhh so sad.
 Also the god team shenanigans were so good.
 I would have loved to see MC join the god team and have fun with them! *crossing fingers for sequel*

 Unfortunately, due to the heavy romance plots, the MC and ML are pretty much the only main characters.
 You hardly get to see the friends/helpers that the MC met in earlier worlds ever again.
 At most, they have one-liner cameos at certain moments, but even those are few and far between.